EdDataScienceEES/tutorial-Abigail-Louise/index.md

 __Examples of other post-hoc tests:__
 - Games-Howell test can handle unequal variances and sample sizes between groups
-- Dunn's test is a non-parametric test which can be used for data that is not normally distibuted
+- Dunn's test is a non-parametric test which can be used for data that is not normally distributed
 - Scheffé's test is more flexible and can be used for non-pairwise comparisons

 ---